Agnieszka-21/madlibs/README.md

 ![Flowchart - validation part 3](https://github.com/Agnieszka-21/madlibs/blob/main/assets/flowcharts/flow_validation3.png)

 This 3-part validation process runs in a loop until each of the 7 required word inputs is obained.
 Once all inputs are validated and accepted, one of the available mad lib stories is chosen randomly and printed to the terminal with the user's inputs in specified places.
-The user can then read the entire story and enjoy the unexpected twists and turns.
+The user can then read the entire story and enjoy the unexpected twists and turns of their mad lib.

 #### End of game